-Logistics and Supply Chain Management relates to the movement of supplies, material, and people from one place to another to satisfy a consumer's essential needs.
+Logistics and Supply Chain Management relate to the movement of supplies, materials, and people from one place to another to satisfy a consumer's essential needs.
 All businesses rely on logistics professionals to preserve their inventory and keep it moving.